 Fatty acids with two or more double bonds are known as polyunsaturated.

 The body is unable to make omega 3 and omega 6 fatty acids.

-These are required for good cell membranes to form, to produce hormones, and for the development and function of the nervous and brain systems.
+These are required for good cell membranes to form, produce hormones, and develop and function in the nervous and brain systems.

 Omega 3 is found in fish.

 Fat is used for many bodily functions.
 The storage of energy in the form of adipose tissue and small amounts of fat in skeletal muscle.
 Body fat is also used to protect and insulate organs, regulate hormones, and for carrying and storing the fat soluble vitamins A, E, D, and K

 Abnormally high levels of total cholesterol, triglycerides, and LDL cholesterol are associated with a higher risk for heart disease.

 Greater levels of saturated or trans fats, weight gain, and even anorexia can increase our LDL levels.

 High HDL levels can protect us from heart disease.

 Refined carbs, weight gain, excess intake of alcohol, and low fat diets may increase our triglycerides too.